 Rankings & Honors

 - Ranked in Chambers USA in New York for Insurance: Dispute Resolution: Policyholder (Band 3).
-The 2018 edition notes that he is "very well-spoken, articulate and very perceptive advocate."
+The 2019 edition notes that he is "incredibly smart."

 - Recognized by The Legal 500 as a recommended lawyer in the United States for Insurance: Advice to Policyholders, 2015